 Now, considering what Wt docs say about the topic (ref. http://www.webtoolkit.eu/wt/doc/reference/html/classWt_1_1WDialog.html):

 "A thread that is locked by a recursive event loop cannot be used to process requests from another sessions",

 and that blocking/synchronous dialogs are somehow deprecated, I'm not sure this can still be considered a "valid" bug (assuming that the "incorrect usage" explained above is the only one that it's able to trigger it).

 Hope this helps.

-Updated by Koen Deforche almost 8 years ago
+Updated by Koen Deforche about 8 years ago

 - Status changed from InProgress to Resolved